salt-die/batgrl/docs/user/pong_tutorial.rst

             background_color_pair=WHITE_ON_BLUE,
         )

-        game_field.add_widgets(left_paddle, right_paddle)
+        game_field.add_gadgets(left_paddle, right_paddle)
-        self.add_widget(game_field)
+        self.add_gadget(game_field)

-Because the paddles were added to the game_field and not the root widget, the position of the paddles will be relative to the game field.
-Multiple widgets can be added at once with the `add_widgets` (note the plural) method.
+Because the paddles were added to the game_field and not the root gadget, the position of the paddles will be relative to the game field.
+Multiple gadgets can be added at once with the `add_gadgets` (note the plural) method.

 Try out the app now and you should be able to move the paddles up and down with `w`, `s`, `up` and `down` keys.

 Size and Pos Hints
 ------------------
-Size and position hints are used to place or size a widget as some proportion of its parent.
-If the parent widget is resized, the widget will automatically reposition or resize itself using hints.
+Size and position hints are used to place or size a gadget as some proportion of its parent.
+If the parent gadget is resized, the gadget will automatically reposition or resize itself using hints.
 This allows us to easily place a divider in the middle of the play field, and to add two score labels in the middle of each half of the play field.
 Add the following to your `on_start` method:

 .. code-block:: python

-    divider = Widget(
+    divider = Gadget(
         size=(1, 1),
         size_hint={"height_hint": 1.0},
         pos_hint={"x_hint": 0.5, "anchor": "center"},